scipion-em/docs/docs/scipion-modes/install-from-sources.rst

    cd scipion
    ./scipion

-and open Configuration > Plugins, there any plugin can be easyly installed.
+and open Configuration > Plugins.
+There, any plugin can be easyly installed.

 Please refer to the :ref:`Plugin manager guide <Plugin-Manager>` to get more details about plugin installation options.